 If you are going during the high season of November to April, book a surfing lesson on Kata Noi or Kata Beach with a private or group lesson.

-The old town of Phuket is an Instagram worthy stop to see its colorful Sino-Portuguese buildings.
+The old town of Phuket is an Instagram-worthy stop to see its colorful Sino-Portuguese buildings.
 There are beautiful mansions to explore, walking streets and night markets.
-The most popular night market in Phuket is the Sunday walking street on Old Thanlong Road and don’t miss the Chillva Market on Yaowarat Road that has transformed old shipping containers to shops selling everything from street food to sarongs.
+The most popular night market in Phuket is the Sunday walking street on Old Thanlong Road and don’t miss the Chillva Market on Yaowarat Road which has transformed old shipping containers to shops selling everything from street food to sarongs.

 When visiting Thailand, the streets come alive in nearly every city with night markets filled with street food options and souvenir stalls.
 Besides the night markets of Phuket Town, you’ll find night markets at Patong Beach, Karon Beach, and Bangtao Beach.

-To escape the heat, one of our favourite things to do in Phuket is to head indoors to the shopping malls.
-The Jungceylon Shopping Mall is the largest in Phuket with 200 shops, and Cinema City.
+To escape the heat, one of our favorite things to do in Phuket is to head indoors to the shopping malls.
+The Jungceylon Shopping Mall is the largest in Phuket with 200 shops and Cinema City.
 We always go hit up a matinee while in Thailand.
 Make sure you stand for the king when the national anthem comes on before the show.

 If you are looking for something a little more organized in Phuket for nightlife, check out the famous Simon’s Cabaret Show.
 The famous ladyboys of Thailand, but on a Vegas-style cabaret with elaborate sequined costumes and glittering sets.